HITRUST CSF requirement statement [?] (19.09zAISecOrganizational.1)

-release of technical AI project details, including specifics on AI
+The organization limits the release of technical AI project details, including specific information on the

-(1) datasets used for model training, testing, validating, tuning, and prompt augmentation
+(2) datasets used for training, testing, validating, and tuning of confidential and/or closed-source AI models;

-(4) language model tools used such as agents and plugins;
+(6) language model tools used such as agents and plugins (if used);

 - Evaluative elements in this requirement statement [?]